shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Bandits surrounded the half-orc, who swung his axe in a circle, beheading two bandits in one swing.
 The cat shot a bandit in the back, and the half-orc plowed his blade into his chest.

 The dragonborn took one shot to the back, but seemed unphased.
 The bandits swarmed him with daggers.
-So he reached into a pocket and pulled out a potion of green liquid.
+So he reached into his pocket and pulled out a potion of green liquid.

 “That’s not what I think it is?”
 Robin Hood’s mouth dropped.